unexist/blog/_drafts/nomad.md

 }
 ```

-Keep that in mind, might be handy sometime.
+Keep that in mind, might be handy later.

-### Working with jobs
+## Working with jobs

 When you want to run something on [Nomad][], you normally start with a job.
 A job - or rather a job file - is the primary work horse and describes in a declarative way the